acsxx/video-chat-app/README.md

-# You can use the link above to open the application.
+# You can use the link below to open the application.
 https://live-video-chat.netlify.app

-You can use the link above to open the application.

 # OR